 Herbert J. and Ann L. Siegel Dean

-Donald E. Hall has published widely in the fields of British studies, queer theory, cultural studies, and professional studies.
-Prior to arriving at Lehigh in 2011, he served as Professor of English and Chair of the Department of English at West Virginia University (WVU).
+Donald E. Hall has published widely in the fields of British studies, gender theory, cultural studies, and professional studies.
+Prior to arriving at Lehigh in 2011, he served as Jackson Distinguished Professor of English and Chair of the Department of English (and previously Chair of the Department of Foreign Languages) at West Virginia University (WVU).
 Before his tenure at WVU, he was Professor of English and Chair of the Department of English at California State University, Northridge, where he taught for thirteen years.
-He is a recipient of the University Distinguished Teaching Award at CSUN, was a visiting professor at the National University of Rwanda, was 2001 Lansdowne Distinguished Visiting Scholar at the University of Victoria (Canada), was Fulbright Distinguished Chair in Cultural Studies at Karl Franzens University in Graz, Austria, for 2004-05, and was Fulbright Senior Specialist at the University of Helsinki for 2006.
-He has served on numerous panels and committees for the Modern Language Association, including the Task Force on Evaluating Scholarship for Tenure and Promotion and the Convention Program Committee.
-From 2006-2007, he served as chair of the Department of Foreign Languages at WVU.
-In 2007, he became chair of the Department of English.
-In 2012, he was elected National President of the Association of Departments of English.
+He is a recipient of the University Distinguished Teaching Award at CSUN, was a visiting professor at the National University of Rwanda, was 2001 Lansdowne Distinguished Visiting Scholar at the University of Victoria (Canada), was Fulbright Distinguished Chair in Cultural Studies at Karl Franzens University in Graz, Austria, for 2004-05, and was Fulbright Specialist at the University of Helsinki for 2006.
+He has taught also in Sweden, Romania, Hungary, and China.
+He has served on numerous panels and committees for the Modern Language Association (MLA), including the Task Force on Evaluating Scholarship for Tenure and Promotion and the Convention Program Committee.
+In 2012, he served as national President of the Association of Departments of English.
+In 2013, he was elected to and began serving on the Executive Council of the MLA.

 Diane Hyland is professor of psychology and formerly served as chair of the department.
 She also serves as director of the Center for Social Research.
 A member of the faculty for nearly 30 years, Diane has taught courses on topics including child development, adult development and aging, psychology of gender, and social research.
 In 1991, she received the Christian R. and Mary F. Lindbach Award for Distinguished Teaching by a senior member of the faculty and the Panhellenic Council Faculty Award in 1991